 Here’s what happened to me.
 As a teen I was doing some landscaping/yard work for a relative of mine.
 I was working around a shed in the yard that had underground electric running to it from the house.
 You’ve probably have heard the saying “Call Before You Dig”.
 Well, I neglected to remember that before I was digging around the shed and dug into the power line.

 Luckily the breaker popped and I wasn’t injured.
 However, the damage I did to the underground service line required an Electrician to come replace the damaged line.
 I learned quickly how expensive underground service line repair can be.
-My relative didn’t have “Underground Service Line Coverage” and the bill to repair the damage was in the thousands.
+My relative didn’t have “Underground Service Line Coverage”.
 They were gracious enough not to hold me financially responsible and paid the repair themselves.

 “Underground Service Line Coverage” is available as an endorsement on many homeowner’s policies.
 The cost of this endorsement can be less than $20 per year for $10,000 in coverage.